luc-ifer-66/DSolve-2025-RideShare/README.md

 - [Mareo's Github](https://github.com/luc-ifer-66) - Member/Frontend

 ## 💡 Project Idea
-[A Rideshare app, which allows people going to the same destination, to book rides together, helping them cut travel costs, and carboon footprints.
-An overall great way to help people financially, and environmentally.]
+A Rideshare app, which allows people going to the same destination, to book rides together, helping them cut travel costs, and carboon footprints.
+An overall great way to help people financially, and take care of their environmental responsibilities for a sustainable future.

 ## ✨ Key Features
-- 🔍 Feature 1: [Brief description]
+- 🔍 Feature 1: Match rides based on destination
-- ⚡ Feature 2: [Brief description]
+- ⚡ Feature 2: Safety features for passengers
-- 🛡️ Feature 3: [Brief description]
+- 🛡️ Feature 3: Calculate prices based on destination and type of vehicle

 ## 🎥 Product Demo
 [![Watch the Demo](https://via.placeholder.com/300x200?text=Click+for+Demo+Video)](https://youtube.com/link-to-video)